 You have to know the social media reach of every single social media post, the type and number of interactions, and compare these metrics to the whole industry.

 That seems like a lot of work.

 A helping hand is a media listening tool.

 The share of voice tool, for example, Brand24, will collect all the publicly available mentions containing the keyword you monitor.

 But that’s not all.
 Social media listening tool will also analyse the online talk and provide a detailed analysis.

 How does the share of voice look like inside Brand24 dashboard?

-The share of voice metric is based upon the amount of online talk that is generated by given author or social media profile.
+The share of voice metric is based upon the amount of online talk that is generated by given author or a public social media profile.